 God said in Sūrat an-Nisā’ 4/81 (wa tawakkal ʿalā l-Lāh.
 Wa kafā bi-l-Lāh wakīlā).
 Ash-Shiddieqy commented on this verse, especially the last sentence, "Leave your affairs to Allah and hold yourselves to His teachings in everything.
-Because Allah can protect you from their crimes and who will reward you for your practices".(Ash-Shiddieqy, 2016: I/500) While Hamka wrote that the munafiq must exist, as cited in this verse.
-So, God instructed him not to overthink about them to cause distress because God's assurance was still there; God would defend him.
-(Hamka, 1990: II/1322).
-Shihab commented on this verse that the word tawakkul, which also has the same root word wakīl, does not mean absolute surrender to God but surrender that must be preceded by human effort.(Shihab, 2017: II/637) Furthermore, he said that a Muslim must try but also surrender to God.
+Because Allah can protect you from their crimes and who will reward you for your practices" (Ash-Shiddieqy, 2016: I/500).
+While Hamka wrote that the munafiq must exist, as cited in this verse.
+So, God instructed him not to overthink about them to cause distress because God's assurance was still there; God would defend him (Hamka, 1990: II/1322).
+Shihab commented on this verse that the word tawakkul, which also has the same root word wakīl, does not mean absolute surrender to God but surrender that must be preceded by human effort (Shihab, 2017: II/637).
+Furthermore, he said that a Muslim must try but also surrender to God.
 He must fulfill his obligations and then wait for the results according to His will and determination.
-If considerations and calculations are missed, there is God, whom people make as representatives so they do not dissolve in sadness and despair.
-Our "representatives" have acted wisely and made the best choices.(Shihab, 2017: II/638)The third theme is Maḥabbah which, in Arabic, means "love."
+If considerations and calculations are missed, there is God, whom people make as representatives, so they do not dissolve in sadness and despair.
+Our "representatives" have acted wisely and made the best choices (Shihab, 2017: II/638), The third theme is Maḥabbah which, in Arabic, means "love."
 Love, in its literal sense, is trust.
 Someone can tell another person he loves them when he trusts them.
-Concerning God, a servant will put all his trust in Him and fulfill his commitment to Him, for He is the only one who created the whole world—something incomparable.(Ebrahimi et al., 2021: 65-76) Love is crucial to the human experience because it symbolizes Love for God (Divine Love), which the Sufis regard as a process of perfection.(Bunyadzade, 2020: 27-33) It is generally seen as a Sufistic experience, during which a Sufi spends all of his time in solitude, comprehending and giving himself to God.(Jamarudin et al., 2022: 579-590)
+Concerning God, a servant will put all his trust in Him and fulfill his commitment to Him, for He is the only one who created the whole world—something incomparable (Ebrahimi et al., 2021: 65-76).
+Love is crucial to the human experience because it symbolizes Love for God (Divine Love), which the Sufis regard as a process of perfection (Bunyadzade, 2020: 27-33).
+It is generally seen as a Sufistic experience, during which a Sufi spends all of his time in solitude, comprehending and giving himself to God (Jamarudin et al., 2022: 579-590).

 After some initial disputes among the Sufis, the idea of God and man having a loving relationship evolved into a comprehensive theology and one of the main Sufistic doctrines.
 Rābiʿah al- ʿAdawiyyah (d.
-801), a well-known Sufi woman, was among the earliest mystics who contributed to the formation of the doctrine of Love.(Rouzati, 2020: 1-15) When asked about Love, she replied: "Love is about desire and feelings.
+801), a well-known Sufi woman, was among the earliest mystics who contributed to the formation of the doctrine of Love (Rouzati, 2020: 1-15).
+When asked about Love, she replied: "Love is about desire and feelings.
 Only those who feel Love can know what Love is.
-Love cannot be described in words".(Mustamin, 2020: 70)
+Love cannot be described in words" (Mustamin, 2020: 70).

 Al-Hallaj is known for his radical and ecstatic expressions of divine love.
 His declaration "Anā al-Haqq" (I am the Truth) is often interpreted as an expression of his complete annihilation in God's love, where he saw no distinction between himself and the Divine.
 Eventually, this incredible experience of maḥabbah resulted in his martyrdom.
-His poetry and works demonstrate his faith in divine love's transformative and all-encompassing power.(Schimmel, 1975: 63-76)
+His poetry and works demonstrate his faith in divine love's transformative and all-encompassing power (Schimmel, 1975: 63-76).